postsharp/Metalama.Documentation/content/patterns/patterns.md

 Metalama Patterns, housed under the <xref:patterns-api?text=Metalama.Patterns> namespace, consist of libraries of aspects that implement the most common design patterns for C#.

 Constructed by the Metalama team, these patterns uphold the same quality standard as the Metalama framework itself.

+> [!NOTE]
-They are released under the open-source MIT license and are available on [GitHub](https://github.com/postsharp/Metalama.Patterns).
+> Metalama Patterns are released under the open-source MIT license and are available on [GitHub](https://github.com/postsharp/Metalama.Patterns).

 The following libraries are currently available: